Current Status - Ohio

 In November 2023, voters approved a constitutional amendment protecting the right to make decisions about contraception, fertility treatment, pregnancy, and abortion.
 As a result, abortion remains legal in Ohio as a matter of constitutional law.

-Since then, however, lawmakers have repeatedly introduced bills aimed at regulating, narrowing, or reshaping abortion access.
-These efforts include proposals to impose new provider requirements, restrict how abortion care is delivered, and narrow what the amendment allows—without formally repealing it.
-While some proposals have stalled or faced legal challenges, their volume and persistence signal an ongoing effort to test the boundaries of voter-approved protections.
+Since then, however, lawmakers have continued introducing bills aimed at regulating, narrowing, or reshaping abortion access.
+Recent proposals include efforts to reinstate a 24-hour waiting period for abortion and require providers to share medically disputed information about so-called “abortion reversal” methods with patients.
+While some measures have been blocked or are expected to face legal challenges, their volume and persistence signal an ongoing effort to test how the amendment applies in practice—without formally repealing it.

 Healthcare Access